Sir Anthony Mason

 The Sir Anthony Mason Essay Competition is an annual event for undergraduate and Juris Doctor students.
 The competition winner will receive a $500 prize and have their essay published on LSJ Online.

-Shortlisted individuals will be invited to attend the awards ceremony hosted by NSW Young Lawyers in late 2025.
+Shortlisted individuals will be invited to attend the awards ceremony hosted by NSW Young Lawyers later in the year.
 Please email young.lawyers@lawsociety.com.au if you have any questions.

 Question 1: The Separation of Powers